Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/SEARCH.md

  [Search](https://github.com/torantine/obsidian-snippets#across-vault-word-count)
 <%*

-// thanks to Christian for the MetaEdit Plugin and help with containers
+// thanks to [[Christianity|Christian]] for the MetaEdit Plugin and help with containers
 // https://github.com/chhoumann/MetaEdit

 dv.paragraph("If you have MetaEdit enabled, you can use the dropdown menus below to choose a search type and a term.<br><br>")